gromacs/gromacs/docs/install-guide/index.rst

 The GPU acceleration has been tested on AMD64/x86-64 platforms with Linux, Mac OS X and Windows operating systems, but Linux is the best-tested and supported of these.
-Linux running on ARM v7 (32 bit) CPUs also works.
+Linux running on POWER 8, ARM v7 and v8 CPUs also works well.

 OpenCL GPU acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^